-- a.
-Its interproximal location, which may be used to esthetic advantage. - b.
-Increased retention without tipping action on the abutment. - c.
-Less chance of accidental distortion resulting from its proximity to the denture border.

-B. Minimize the effect of the lever by use of a flexible arm (wroughtwire retentive arm).
+- Its interproximal location, which may be used to esthetic advantage. b.Increased retention without tipping action on the abutment. - Less chance of accidental distortion resulting from its proximity to the denture border. - Minimize the effect of the lever by use of a flexible arm (wrought- wire retentive arm).

-Combination clasp
+Combination clasp:

-Another strategy to reduce the effect of the Class I lever in distal extension situations is to use a flexible component in the "resistance arm," which is the strategy employed in the combination clasp.
-The combination clasp consists of a wrought-wire retentive clasp arm (round, uniformly tapered 18-gauge wrought-wire) and a cast reciprocal clasp arm.

-The retentive arm (wrought-wire) is almost always circumferential, but it also may be used in the manner of a bar, originating gingivally from the denture base.

-The cast reciprocal arm may be in the form of a bar clasp arm, it is usually a circumferential arm.
+- Another strategy to reduce the effect of the Class I lever in distal extension situations is to use a flexible component in the "resistance arm," which is the strategy employed in the combination clasp.
+The combination clasp consists of a wrought-wire retentive clasp arm (round, uniformly tapered 18-gauge platinum-gold-palladium alloy or chrome- cobalt alloy wrought- wire) and a cast reciprocal clasp arm. - The retentive arm (wrought-wire) is almost always circumferential, but it also may be used in the manner of a bar, originating gingivally from the denture base. - The cast reciprocal arm may be in the form of a bar clasp arm, it is usually a circumferential arm.